dsegovia90/express-vs-rocket/README.md

 # Express vs Rocket Speed Experiment
 ## Express
-To run the express server you need [node](https://nodejs.org/en/), the recommended node version for this repo is 12.x.x LTS, and I also recommend using [nvm](https://github.com/nvm-sh/nvm) to manage different node versions with ease (for windows users, use [nvm-windows](https://github.com/coreybutler/nvm-windows)).
+To run the [express](https://expressjs.com/) server you need [node](https://nodejs.org/en/).

+The recommended node version for this repo is 12.x.x LTS, and I also recommend using [nvm](https://github.com/nvm-sh/nvm) to manage different node versions with ease (for windows users, use [nvm-windows](https://github.com/coreybutler/nvm-windows)).

 After installing node, run:
 ```bash